sanmai/pipeline/README.md

 [![Infection MSI](https://badge.stryker-mutator.io/github.com/sanmai/pipeline/mutation-badge)](https://infection.github.io)
 [![Latest Stable Version](https://poser.pugx.org/sanmai/pipeline/v/stable)](https://packagist.org/packages/sanmai/pipeline)

-Pipeline makes creating do-it-yourself data pipelines easy by chaining generators.
+Pipeline makes generator chaining as easy as it can be, making it a perfect tool to aid you in building bespoke data processing pipelines, hence the name.
 If you ever piped together several bash commands where one command uses output of another in succession, this library does just that but for PHP functions and generators.

 Pipeline comes with the most important yet basic building blocks.
 It boasts methods to map, filter, reduce, and unpack data from arbitrary generators and all kinds of standard iterators.

 This rigorously tested library just works.
 Pipeline never throws any exceptions.

 # Install

     composer require sanmai/pipeline

+The only requirement is PHP 7.0 or any above version.

 # Use